CubanJew/msfs20_custom_spad_controller/README.md

 1. Faceplate component holes do not have much tolerance; you will need to use a debururing to slightly enlarge the holes.
 2. The size of the microcontroller firmware is large relative to flash program memory of the Arduino Pro Micro.
 As such, many repeated firmware uploads may randomly corrupt the bootloader.
 You will need another Arduino or an AVR programmer to reupload the bootloader to allow firmware uploading from your IDE.

-Issues:
+To-do list:
-Bracket top/bottom mounting holes are not vertically aligned.
+- Bracket top/bottom mounting holes are not vertically aligned.